kushdarji11/kushdarji11/README.md

 Here are some ideas to get you started:

 - 🔭 I’m developing and working on multiple web development projects
-- 🌱 I’m currently learning mern stack and
+- 🌱 I’m currently learning what comes to me
 - 👯 I’m looking to collaborate with the company requiring for new grad software developer role
 - 💬 Ask me about Java, JavaScript, React, Node, Python, Firebase, AWS
 - 📫 How to reach me: kushdarji1618@gmail.com